linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-ubuntu-22-04/index.md

     ![Successful Database Connection Validation](Wordpress-Connection-Success.png)

-5. The next form prompts for a userID, password, and email for the site administrator.
+5. The next form prompts for a username, password, and email for the site administrator.
 It also prompts for a site name and asks whether search engines should index the site.
 Enter all information and then select **Install WordPress** to continue.

     ![Enter the Default Database Administration Info](Wordpress-Login-Details.png)